Where things stand with the Seahawks as the second week of free agency ends

 A receiver market already pretty combustible turned red hot this week when Miami traded five draft picks to Kansas City for Tyreek Hill — including a first- and second-rounder — and then signed him to a four-year deal worth up to $120 million.

-The Seahawks hope to work out an extension with Metcalf this offseason, but that task has only gotten harder the last few weeks.
+The Seahawks hope to work out an extension with Metcalf this offseason, but that task has only gotten harder the past few weeks.

 Could that mean the Seahawks could really entertain trading Metcalf?